Stihl BRA 600 - 72V 883 CFM Cordless Brushless Backpack Blower

 Zoom on the Stihl BRA 600

-This model comes with a 72V brushless motor, designed for cordless use and easy maneuvering.
+This cordless blower is powered by a 72V brushless motor, allowing unrestricted movement during use.
 The Stihl BRA 600 works with Stihl's AP batteries, and 2 batteries are required for operation, which are not included with the unit.
 When operating with two AP 500 S batteries, the user can expect a runtime of around 34 minutes.

-This cordless backpack blower weighs 22.4 lbs and distributes that weight across the shoulders and back for extended use with less strain on the arms.
-When using a AP 500 S battery, the total weight of the blower reaches around 27.1 lbs.
+This backpack blower has a weight of 22.4 lbs and lets the user carry it comfortably while focusing on airflow direction.
 Its throttle is located on the tube, which allows to keep the left hand free.
 The telescopic tube enables quick and easy adjustments: shortening for tight spaces and extending as needed.
 On the unit's throttle, a control panel that Stihl calls "HMI display" enhances control by allowing users to monitor diagnostics such as battery life and adjust settings like cruise control and power level.

 The Stihl BRA 600 is rated IPX4, offering protection against water splashes from any direction, such as moisture kicked up from wet surfaces.